Online Data Augmentation for Forecasting with Deep Learning: Background

 \section{Background}

 This section provides a background to our work.
-We start by describing the task of univariate time series forecasting (Section \ref{sec:2.1}).
-Then, we explore how deep learning is used to tackle this problem, focusing on how these methods leverage multiple time series to train a model (Section \ref{sec:2.2}).
+We start by describing the univariate time series forecasting problem in Section \ref{sec:2.1}.
+Then, we explore how deep learning is used to tackle this task, focusing on how these methods leverage datasets with multiple time series to train a model (Section \ref{sec:2.2}).
 Finally, in Section \ref{sec:2.3}, we overview the related work on data augmentation in the context of time series.